timostamm/protobuf-ts/MANUAL.md

 Available plugin parameters:

 - "long_type_string"
-  Sets jstype = JS_STRING for all fields where no option `jstype` was specified.
+  Sets jstype = JS_STRING for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.

-- "disable_service_client"
-  Disables generation of service clients.
-By default, we generate a client (an interface and an implementation class) for each service.
+  Only applies to fields that do *not* use the option `jstype`.

 - "generate_dependencies"
   By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import.
 Set this option to generate code for dependencies too.

+- "client_none"
+  Do not generate service clients.
+  Only applies to services that do *not* use the option `ts.client`.
+  If you do not want service clients at all, use `force_client_none`.

+- "client_call"
+  Use *Call return types for service clients.
+  Only applies to services that do *not* use the option `ts.client`.
+  Since CALL is the default, this option has no effect.

+- "client_promise"
+  Use Promise return types for service clients.
+  Only applies to services that do *not* use the option `ts.client`.

+- "client_rx"
+  Use Observable return types from the `rxjs` package for service clients.
+  Only applies to services that do *not* use the option `ts.client`.

+- "force_client_none"
+  Do not generate service clients, ignore service options.

 - "enable_angular_annotations"
   If set, the generated service client will have an angular @Injectable()